 A companion Student Solution Manual for Mathematical Interest Theory has detailed solutions to the odd-numbered problems.

 * As a textbook, Mathematical Interest Theory does have DRM.
-Our DRM protected PDFs can be downloaded to three computers.
-Please note that the secure PDFs will open only on the Mac and Windows operating systems. iOS (iPad & iPhone) and Linux are not supported at this time.
-Click here for more information..
+Our DRM protected PDFs can be downloaded to three computers. iOS tablets can open secure PDFs using the AWReader app (available in the App Store).
+The iOS app uses the native iPad PDF reader so it is a very basic reader, no frills.
+Linux is not supported at this time for our secure PDFs.

 MIT Electronic ISBN: 9781614446002